stevemarple/AuroraWatchNet/readme.md

 Unless indicated otherwise this software is licensed under the GNU General Public License v2.
-Some sections use a different license, (eg the documentatiion uses the Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) license).
+Some sections use a different license, (eg the manual uses the Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) license).